infinyFox936/Basic-Banking-System/README.md

 a basic banking system that can store diffrent banking accounts.

-## Attention: Like my other projects, this one works by writing in the main function (the file), not in the output (terminal)
+## Attention: Unlike my other projects, this one works by writing in the main function (the file), not in the output (terminal)